TorioCrema/UDPftcs/readme.md

 #### TODO
-- implement `get` command server-side
 - implement recovery from package loss
--
+- implement timeout for all data receptions